tc39/proposal-compartments/2-virtual-module-source.md

 as separate phases.
 Should the virtual module source protocol support separate paths for modules that do not require an initialization phase?

+### Shape of the internal namespace object

+The `execute` method of a virtual module source needs access to both the global object and internal view of bindings.
+These could be addressed singly by a reification of the module environment record, or with separate objects as written.
+Future amendments to modules may eventually also add lexical names to the module environment record that are not properties of the global object.

 ## Limitations